RayhanaAkterDev/javascript-complete-guide/01-fundamentals/07-variables/naming-conventions.md

 - Names must **begin** with a letter, underscore `_`, or dollar sign `$`.
 - Avoid using **reserved keywords** like `if`, `const`, `return`.
 - Use **descriptive names** that convey meaning (e.g., `sellingPrice` instead of `x`).
-- Since JS is dynamically typed, indicating variable type in the name can help (e.g., `orderNumber` for numeric ID).
+- Since JavaScript is dynamically typed, indicating variable type in the name can help (e.g., `orderNumber` for numeric ID).

 ---